Censorship and Harmful Content

 That is because we have no way to access or control self-managed Rocket.Chat servers.
 Self-managed means that Rocket.Chat is installed on a server we do not own.
-Our platform is open source and has no backdoors or whatsoever to allow us to remotely access your installations.
+Our platform is open source and has no backdoors or whatsoever to allow us to access your installations remotely.

 In case of Rocket.Chat instances hosted by us for others, we forward reports to the respective administrator and if determined an obvious breach of terms of service we can terminate the hosting.
 Where the request is about content on a server directly under our control, such as our Open Server, you can contact us directly under [email protected] and we will take action.

 On the same side, we also see that many organizations using our platform are subject to strict content moderation requirements.
-For these organizations, we already are providing various features to administer their instance.
-For example, notifications for keywords can help to quickly identify potential abuse.
-Administrators that want to use these features can use them, but are not forced by us to use them.
+We are already providing various features for these organizations to administer their instance.
+For example, notifications for keywords can help to identify potential abuse quickly.
+Administrators that want to use these features can use them but are not forced by us to use them.
 Ultimately, the administrator is the one responsible for what content is being processed within their Rocket.Chat instance.

-With this being the current situation, we wanted to share our stance on how we are planning to deal with addressing harmful content in the near future.
+With this being the current situation, we wanted to share our stance on how we plan to deal with addressing harmful content soon.

 Our policy principles in this matter are:

-Administrators are the ones in control over their installation.
-Administrators are responsible for their decisions on configuration and content moderation within their instance.
+- Administrators are the ones in control over their installation.
+Administrators are responsible for configuration and content moderation decisions within their instance.